 A) The site is approximately three hectares.
 It is situated at Willshee’s Waste & Recycling Depot 3 off of Cadley Hill Road, adjacent to the Willshee Materials Recovery Facility.
 It is in an area which was previously a railyard and coal transfer centre and is adjacent to an existing industrial estate and sewage works.

 The Energy Recovery Facility, using proven technologies with multiple references in the UK and globally, is a conventional combustion plant, based on moving grate technology.
 The facility would have a gross electricity generating capacity of c.
-23MW and the anticipated fuel throughput would typically be in the region of 230,000 tonnes per annum of non-hazardous residual waste including Refuse Derived Fuel (RDF).
+20.5MW and the anticipated fuel throughput would be up to 230,000 tonnes per annum of non-hazardous residual waste including Refuse Derived Fuel (RDF).

 The Aggregates Recovery Facility would recover secondary construction aggregates (bottom ash and metals for recycling) produced by the adjoining Energy Recovery Facility.
 It would be located on the area vacated by the temporary construction compound and laydown used to construct the Energy Recovery Facility.
 Reprocessing the bottom ash on-site offers the opportunity to reduce transport distances associated with recovering value from this product, together with the potential to blend with the secondary aggregates produced at the adjoining Materials Recovery Facility.